 So, many took up free trading by looting Shipwreck’s and some were in the business of Wrecking.

 A Wrecker would lure ships onto the shores with a false light.
 Once the ship crashed on the rocks they’d steal the cargo and kill the passengers.

-After all, dead men tell no tales and smuggling was a hanging offence if you were caught by the excise men!
+After all, dead men tell no tales and smuggling was a hanging offense if you were caught by the excise men!

 The smugglers at Robin Hood’s Bay would use houses and the local pubs, like the Fisherman’s Arms, to hide their contraband and you can still visit many of these today.

 As well as the authorities, Press Gangs became a common threat on the North East Coast.

 ‘Impressment’ meant taking men to join the army or navy as a compulsory act without notice.
 Many men who were ‘pressed’ would never return home.